tianlinxu312/Everything-about-LLMs/README.md

 GLIDE[^8] is a text-to-image diffusion model with CLIP as the guidance.
 If you aren't familiar with diffusion models, you can watch [this video](https://www.youtube.com/watch?v=344w5h24-h8&list=PLpZBeKTZRGPPvAyM9DM-a6W0lugCo8WfC) for a quick explaination to the concept.
 If you want more technical details, you can start with these papers: diffusion generative model[^5], DDPM[^6], DDIM[^7], and a variational perspective of diffusion models[^9].

+The classifier-guided diffusion model was intially proposed by Dhariwal & Nichol[^10].
+The main idea is this: if the image generated is a dog, we want the parameters of the generative model in training to move towards the direction where it can be classified with the correct label by a *good* classifier, see the illustration below.

 ### DALL·E 2

 DALL·E 2 is another concenptually simply model that produces amazing results.